 Chair: Prof. Mark Knights

-We discussed four short trials, letters and poems to explore how queer bodies, selves and desires were represented/negotiated in English socio-legal discourses and beyond in the long 18th century.
+This talk discussed four short trials, letters and poems in order to explore how queer bodies, selves and desires were represented/negotiated in English socio-legal discourses and beyond in the long 18th century.

 - Carolyn Steedman, Poetry for Historians: or, W.H.
 Auden and History (Manchester, 2018) - Chapter 5: W. H. Auden and me